Leasing & Management

 - Establish criteria, obtain bids from qualified, insured, licensed contractors to perform work on the buildings, common area or leasehold improvements and oversee the work being performed.
 Contractors/Vendors must provide certificates of insurance naming property owner and DAG as additional insureds.

-- Review tenant sign drawings and leasehold improvement plans.
+- Acting as the commercial property site improvement advisors, we review tenant signed drawings and leasehold improvement plans.

 - Obtain Gross Sales reports from tenants required to report and calculate any percentage rent which may be due.